 An employee, who has a problem with his or her claim, should first contact the employer or its workers’ compensation insurer.
 If the employee and the employer (or the employer’s workers’ compensation insurer) are unable to resolve the problem, either party has the right to request a mediation conference with an Office of Workers’ Compensation mediator who is a licensed attorney specially trained in the mediation process with knowledge of resolution techniques and experienced in Louisiana workers’ compensation law.
 For more information on the right to a mediation conference, please refer to the Mediation Rights form which is attached and also is available at http://www.laworks.net/downloads/owc/MediationRightsForm.pdf.

 If the problem does not resolve at the mediation conference, an employee should contact the nearest OWCA district office to file a Form LWC-WC-1008 (Disputed Claim for Compensation).
 The district office can provide the employee with a Form LWC-WC-1008 or that form is also available for download at http://www.laworks.net/Downloads/OWC/1008form.pdf.
-A filing fee of $30 is charged at the time of filing.
-There may also be charged a $25 fee if the employer or its workers’ compensation insurer is required to be served by the Secretary of State’s office.
+A filing fee of $50 plus any applicable service fees are charged at the time of filing.
 If the employee is unable to afford these fees, a request may be made for approval by the Workers’ Compensation Judge to proceed without paying costs in advance.
-If the Workers’ Compensation Judge approves the request, the $30 filing fee or the $25 service fee will not be charged.

 An employee may consult an attorney if he or she wishes, but it is not required.
 If an employee hires an attorney, the employee can be charged up to twenty percent of the amount recovered plus the attorney’s expenses.
 These fees and expenses may be deducted from the employee’s indemnity payments.
 The local bar association may be able to recommend an attorney who is experienced in workers’ compensation.